jsc329/ammonitorwiki/09-schedule.md

 `scheduleSun()` returns status messages (not shown) informing us as to whether events were successfully uploaded to the Google Calendar and added to the database for each monitoring location.
-It also returns a data.table of the information that was added to the database.
+It also returns a data.table of the scheduled events added to the database.

 If we change our minds about the events we have added to the Google Calendar, we can delete them using the function `scheduleDelete()`.
 In